GBERESEARCH/tradingsystems/README.md

 # tradingsystems
-## End of day backtesting of technical trading rules
+## End of day backtesting of Technical trading rules

 &nbsp;